amonks/chris/README.md

 the built page will end up in `build/colors/index.html`.

+Things in the `pages` folder have an extra key: `url`. `url`'s value is the relative url that the thing will end up at.
+In this example, `"/colors"`.

 ## components

 Components are html.
 One key difference: any tag that is a component **or** a *special component* renders that component instead of just the html tag.
 Also, anything {{double-wrapped}} is evaluated as a javascript expression and inserted.